MichaelDolezel/Nexis_audio_team3/README.md

 ## Project objectives

 Nexys board mono audio output and PWM sound generation.
 Generate basic signals and/or audio samples.
+- [x] Programm PWM
+- [x] Send PWM signal to nexis mono audio output
+- [x] Play frequency from audio output
+- [X] Use switches to change frequency
+- [X] Use display to show which frequency is is played

 <a name="hardware"></a>